Telegram-Mini-Apps/telegram-apps/CONTRIBUTING.md

 ## Trying Your Code

-This project contains an already configured application that can use any `@tma.js` package located in the [packages](packages) folder.
+This project contains an already configured application that can use any `@telegram-apps` package located in the [packages](packages) folder.
 The application uses local versions of packages, not remote ones presented in some registry.
 The local playground represents almost the default Vite TypeScript application template with some additional tsconfig configuration, allowing the resolution of